-At the age of fifteen I met Sergio Volpiano, my present instructor of Kung Fu, from the Kung Fu Chang school of Torino.
-For over 19 years I have been studying and training with him in the classical Kung Fu of north China, as transmitted by the renowned Master Chang Dsu Yao (1918-1992).
+At the age of fifteen I met Sergio Volpiano, my master of Kung Fu, from Kung Fu Chang school of Torino.
+Since 1994 I have studied and trained with him in the classical Kung Fu of north China, as transmitted by Master Chang Dsu Yao (1918-1992).
 This meeting has deeply affected my life: Sergio’s teachings went much further than the mere practice of a martial discipline.
-Kung Fu has helped me to find a method to proceed with my school studies, to deal with life crises and challenges.
+Kung Fu helped me to find a method to proceed with my studies, and to deal with life crises and challenges.
 Throughout the years, I came to understand Kung Fu as a profound way for exploring the interactions between body and mind.

 Kung Fu (功夫) means ‘exercise acted with ability’, ‘work executed with mastery’ or in a wider meaning ‘thing well done’.
 This term is also used to define the whole of traditional Chinese martial arts, together with Wu Shu (武術, martial technique).
 These disciplines are extremely wide and complex and in order to be mastered require the commitment of a whole lifetime.
 The curriculum of studies in Kung Fu Chang school includes both internal and external styles.
 The first category (Nei Chia, 內家) comprises all those ‘soft’ and ‘internal’ styles, so named because of the importance given in them to the development of the internal energy.
 The second group (Wai Chia, 外家) is composed of all the ‘hard’ or ‘external’ styles, so named because of the importance given in them to a vigorous practice, where ‘external’ characteristics of speed and power are put in evidence.
 The main Kung Fu’s external style is the classic Shaolin Ch’üan (少林拳) of the northern China and the best known internal styles are the T’ai Chi Ch’üan (太極拳), Pa Kua (八卦) and Hsing-I (形意).